 Peninsula Volunteer Properties, Inc. ("PVP") and PVI share a common Board of Directors, a joint liability insurance policy, and provide services to older adults under the common name, "Peninsula Volunteers."
 The Chief Executive Officer of PVI, acting on behalf of the Board, is regularly involved with PVP's property management, and the PVI's controller provides PVP's insurance administration and financial oversight.
-PVP pays approximately \$3,500 - \$4,000 per month at the fiscal year end to PVI for the time spent by PVI's management and staff on PVP affairs.
-PVI's related party service income was \$48,827 and \$42,223 for the years ended June 30, 2021 and 2020, respectively.
-There were no outstanding receivable balances from PVP as of both June 30, 2021 and 2020.
+PVP pays approximately \$3,700 - \$4,200 per month at the fiscal year end to PVI for the time spent by PVI's management and staff on PVP affairs.
+During 2022, PVI also made transportation arrangement for PVP residents, PVI rebilled PVP for these costs plus \$500 administrative fee each month.
+PVI's related party service income total was \$67,069 and \$48,827 for the years ended June 30, 2022 and 2021, respectively.
+There were no outstanding receivable balances from PVP as of both June 30, 2022 and 2021.